Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Example_Guides/E-Paper/E-Paper - Display Images.rst

 |image26|

 The 2.9-inch e-Paper Module (B) supports three colours—red, black, and white.
-You may refer to the example for 2.9-inch e-Paper Module (B) to learn how to display red images by navigating to :guilabel:`File -> Examples -> AmebaEink -> EPD_2in9b"-> "EinkDisplayImages`
+You may refer to the example for 2.9-inch e-Paper Module (B) to learn how to display red images by navigating to :guilabel:`File -> Examples -> AmebaEink -> EPD_2in9b -> EinkDisplayImages`

 Red image displaying on 2.9-inch Module (B) e-Paper display is shown below.